-As many of Walter & Zoniel’s means of creating their work are so performative in their own rite, the artist duo have, on occasion, opened up these practices to be viewed as they create.
+Many of Walter & Zoniel’s creative processes are so performative in their own rite, the artist duo have opened up these practices to be viewed as they create.
 Coining the term Practice-Performance to describe theses circumstances where they are both practicing their creative process and performing it as an act to be observed.

 THE UNTOUCHED COMMISSIONED BY PHOTOLONDON 2016.
 SOMERSET HOUSE, LONDON